Dark years of “Hindi-Chini bhai-bhai”:

-In India, Wignall’s secret contact was Indian army officer, late Shri B N Mehta (who later died in the 1962 war imposed by China on India).
-Wignal passed on the intelligence information, and profoundly thanked by this brave and patriotic officer.
-Indian army tried to knock sense in the thick skulls of India’s political masters, including India’s illustrious Prime Minister, Pt.
-Nehru, who was so busy in preaching peace to the world, that he had no time for India’s security, or survival of unfortunate Tibetan people.
-It did not work.
+In India, Wignall’s secret contact was an Indian army officer, late Shri B N Mehta (who later died in the 1962 war imposed by China on India).
+Wignall passed on the intelligence information, and was profoundly thanked by this brave and patriotic officer.
+Indian army tried to knock sense in the thick skulls of India’s political masters, including India’s illustrious Prime Minister.
+However, Pt.
+Nehru was so busy in preaching peace to the world that he had no time for India’s security, or survival of unfortunate Tibetan people.
+Indian army’s efforts did not work.
 When China invaded India in 1962, Indian army’s preparedness was abysmal, a sad account of which can be read in the book ‘Himalayan Blunder’ written by late Brig.
 John P Dalvi.
-Wignall was berated by the leftist press of India, who denounced him.
+Wignall was berated by the leftist press of India, who called him ‘American spy’.
 Wignall was treated poorly by the Indian civilian government officials for his foray into Tibet.
 However, the select few officers of the Indian army, who were in the know, respected Wignall profoundly, for his service to India, out of sheer love of Tibet and India.